 To receive reimbursement, the employee must provide proof that he/she has achieved either a grade of C or better in the course(s) taken, a grade of Pass in a course taken Pass/Fail (limited to one Pass/Fail course per session), or a "P" or "SP" in a non-graded doctoral dissertation course, and that he/she has maintained an average of C or better for the applicable session.
 An employee shall be eligible for tuition reimbursement for up to six (6) consecutive academic years, from and including the year of the first award of benefits.
-Non-matriculated courses, continuing education and remedial courses will not be reimbursed.

 Applications will be accepted on a first-come, first-served basis, and are subject to the reimbursement procedure in the REAP Program Description.
-An application form and the REAP Program Description can be obtained on the Foundation's website, and a completed application must be submitted to the Foundation's Office of Employment Policy and Practice via postal mail or fax.
+An application form and the REAP Program Description can be obtained on the Foundation's website, and a completed application must be submitted to the Foundation's Office of Human Resources via postal mail or fax.